eo4geocourses/VITO_TerraScope_TrainingPack_Application_Example/README.md

 ### Learning Outcomes:
 * Understand Terrascope development environments including Jupyter notebooks
 * Develop a simple application, step-by-step, using Terrascope and OpenEO API
-* Study Phenology Use Case implementation as an advanced exercise
+* Analyse Phenology Use Case implementation as an advanced exercise

 _All rights belong to VITO - Vlaamse Instelling voor Technologisch Onderzoek._